-In connection with our audit of the financial statements of the governmental activities and the major fund of the Clark County Stadium Authority, dba: Las Vegas Stadium Authority, Clark County (the "Stadium") as of and for the year ended June 30, 2018, and the related notes to the financial statements, nothing came to our attention that caused us to believe that the Stadium, failed to comply with the specific requirements of Nevada Revised Statutes cited below.
+In connection with our audit of the financial statements of the governmental activities and the major Funds of the Clark County Stadium Authority, dba: Las Vegas Stadium Authority, Clark County, Nevada (the "Authority") as of and for the year ended June 30, 2020, and the related notes to the financial statements, except as noted below, nothing came to our attention that caused us to believe that the Authority failed to comply with the specific requirements of Nevada Revised Statutes cited below.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Stadium's noncompliance with the requirements of Nevada Revised Statutes cited below, insofar as they relate to accounting matters.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Authority's noncompliance with the requirements of Nevada Revised Statutes cited below, insofar as they relate to accounting matters.